SharedMocha/JAVA-Data-Structures-Key-Design-Elements/README.md

+Below notes helps anyone to refresh or learn key componenets of any system design.It also helps in questiong anf answering the key componenets of technology(JAVA)

 # System_Design_Architecture

-System_Design_Architecture
-3 main methods for designing a system are(Problem Exploration,SOlution Exploration,Execution) -Find answers for below ques-
+3 main methods for designing a system are (Problem Exploration,Solution Exploration,Execution)

-Problem Exploration  -->
-Questions To Ask -
+# Problem Exploration  --> Questions To Ask yourself/team -
 Type of data ?
 How often it comes & how many events (Ex -1M Events/sec) Operations on data as it comes(Count,Max,Mean,Median)